Jake Brentz: Kansas City Monarchs

 On December 7, 2024, Brentz signed a minor league contract with the Tampa Bay Rays.
 He was released prior to the start of the season on March 13, 2025.

 On April 15, 2025, Brentz signed with the Kansas City Monarchs of the American Association of Professional Baseball.
 In 13 appearances for the Monarchs, Brentz logged a 1-1 record and 4.38 ERA with 17 strikeouts and one save across 12 1/3 innings pitched.

 Chicago Cubs

 On June 15, 2025, Brentz's contract was purchased by the Chicago Cubs organization.
 He made nine appearances split between the rookie-level Arizona Complex League Cubs and Double-A Knoxville Smokies, struggling to a combined 0-1 record and 14.63 ERA with eight strikeouts across eight innings of work.
 Brentz was released by the Cubs organization on July 28.

 Kansas City Monarchs (second stint)

 On August 16, 2025, Brentz signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+In total between his two stints with the Monarchs he appeared in 18 games 18 innings of relief going 1-2 with a 5.00 ERA with 21 strikeouts and one save.